deacon-kigo/kigo-pro-dashboard/documentation/kigo-pro-dashboard-docs.md

 3. **Interactive Controls**: Components have appropriate controls for manipulating their appearance
 4. **Responsive Design**: Components showcase mobile, tablet, and desktop variations where applicable
 5. **Accessibility**: Components adhere to accessibility standards
+6. **Isolation**: Components are designed to work without external state or contexts

 ### Component Story Structure